Set up Windows devices for Microsoft 365 Business users

 Join Windows 10 devices to your organization's Azure AD

-Once all Windows devices in your organization have either been upgraded to Windows 10 Pro Creators Update or are already running Windows 10 Pro Creators Update, you can join these devices to your organization's Azure Active Directory.
-Once the devices are joined, they will automatically be upgraded to Windows 10 Business, which is part of your Microsoft 365 Business subscription.
+When all Windows devices in your organization have either been upgraded to Windows 10 Pro Creators Update or are already running Windows 10 Pro Creators Update, you can join these devices to your organization's Azure Active Directory.
+Once the devices are joined, they'll be automatically upgraded to Windows 10 Business, which is part of your Microsoft 365 Business subscription.

 For a brand new, or newly upgraded, Windows 10 Pro device

 For a brand new device running Windows 10 Pro Creators Update, or for a device that was upgraded to Windows 10 Pro Creators Update but has not gone through Windows 10 device setup, follow these steps.